maxalbani/home-assistant-proxmox-management/README.md

  ## Installation

-**Before proceeding with the installation, make sure you have installed and configured all the required components!**

 The logic of node-red flows is based on the presence of **binary sensors** created by the **Proxmox VE integration**.

 For example, with this configuration you will have **four** binary sensors: